iconify/website/docs/libraries/utils/examples/generate-css.md

 ## Output

-Example writes CSS to a file.
+This example writes CSS to a file.